AlexWaygood/cpython/Doc/c-api/init.rst

    returned string points into static storage; the caller should not modify its value.
 This corresponds to the :makevar:`prefix` variable in the top-level :file:`Makefile` and the :option:`--prefix` argument to the :program:`configure` script at build time.
-The value is available to Python code as ``sys.prefix``.
+The value is available to Python code as :data:`sys.prefix`.
    It is only useful on Unix.
 See also the next function.

    This function should not be called before :c:func:`Py_Initialize`, otherwise